 Field Description Priority Indicates the packet priority that is assigned to the queue.
 Class ID Defines the class (queue) that is assigned to the priority.
 Class 0 is the lowest priority queue, whereas Class 3 is the highest.
+2 Define the queuin a priority for 00 07 in the Class ID fields

-- 2. Define the queuing priority for 00 07 in the Class ID fields. - 3.
-Click Apply ...
-The User priority tags are assigned to classes, and the device is updated.
+2. Define the queuing priority for 00 - 07 in the Class ID fields.